byuweb/byu-theme-components/.github/issue_template.md

 *Add an x in all the boxes that apply.
 Please mark desktop and mobile browsers separately.*

-**We support the last two versions of Chrome, Firefox, Safari, and Edge, plus Internet Explorer 11.**
+**We support the last two versions of Chrome, Firefox, Safari, and Edge.**

 ## Desktop Browsers